jmtorr3/blog/README.md

 A modern, full-stack blogging platform built with React and Django, featuring a rich block-based content editor similar to Medium and Notion.

+**Built for:** Private use among a small group of trusted users with invite-code based registration.

 ## Features

 ### Content Editor